Find new customers

 1. Choose an email platform

 I use MailChimp.
 It’s one of the best and most loved.
-It’s free for a basic package and is easy to use.
-There are many others with good reviews like dotmailer or madmimi.
-However I’ve not looked back since signing up to MailChimp.
+It’s free for a basic package and easy to use.
+There’re many others with good reviews like dotmailer or madmimi.
+I haven’t looked back since signing up to MailChimp.

 Clean, up-to-date and relevant email addresses are essential.
+These are your customers.
 Prompt your sign-up forms on social media, through your website, your email signature or wherever you can.
 Use incentives such as competitions and exclusive offers.
 You can also buy email addresses from data or publishing companies.

 3. Your audience and what to say